kalculata/how-to-deploy/django/on-nginx-using-uswgi.md

-# Django Project Deployment Guide with uWSGI and Nginx
+# How to deploy Django project on Nginx using uWSGI ?

 Welcome to the deployment guide for deploying your Django project using uWSGI and Nginx.
 This comprehensive guide has been inspired by the informative article from [Tony Teaches Tech](https://tonyteaches.tech/django-nginx-uwsgi-tutorial/).
 We aim to provide you with step-by-step instructions to ensure a smooth and efficient deployment process, enabling your Django web application to handle production-level traffic with ease.